aminahagi/phase-1-project/README.md

 # WEATHER APP
-This is a simple application that allows a user to
+This is a simple application that allows a user to enter a city name and will give back the weather forecast.

 ## Description